 2014 – Development of National Disability Insurance Scheme (‘NDIS’) fact sheets

 RLC, in collaboration with Fitzroy Legal Service and Hobart Community Legal Service, developed a number of fact sheets to help people with a disability navigate the new NDIS.
 NDIS Rights Fact Sheets cover topics including: dealing with service providers, advocacy, making complaints, contracts, decision-making, access to information, eligibility and more.
 These fact sheets on the NDIS website are accessible via download in PDF format, in Easy English, and MPS, and can be read or listened to at http://ndisrights.org.au/fact-sheets/

 Parliamentary recognition of RLC’s social justice efforts

 In May 2015, New South Wales MP for Newtown, Ms. Jenny Leong, described RLC as ‘the oldest legal centre in New South Wales offering essential legal services in our local community and across New South Wales’.
 She also reminded the Parliament that ‘in 2013-14, 300 volunteers contributed 11,600 hours of work to the estimated value of $2,160,000 for the community and the Redfern Legal Centre.
 Without adequate support the centre will not be able to continue this service to the vulnerable in our community’.

-RLC continues its commitment to providing legal services to the most disadvantaged in the community, to seeking reform of the law where necessary, and to breaking down the mystification which surrounds the legal system.
+RLC continues its commitment to providing legal services to communities experiencing vulnerability, to seeking reform of the law to achieve systemic change, and to breaking down barriers to accessing justice though the legal system.